 The surface of the Sun is always changing.
 We can call these changes the Sun's 'activity'.
 You can see this activity in the animation on this page.
 The magnetic field of the Sun makes the activity we can see on its surface.
 The bending and twisting of the Sun's magnetic lines creates sunspots and solar flares.
 Sometimes the Sun's magnetic field is more active than at other times.
 This is why the number of sunspots and flares varies from day to day, and year to year.

 The Sun will carry on shining for another 5,000 million years.
 This period of time is called its main sequence.
 It will then begin run out of the nuclear fuel which powers its core and expand to a red giant star.
 Some stars explode once they run out of fuel.
 The Sun is not big enough to explode.
 Instead, it will lose its outer layers over a long time - we call this a planetary nebula.
 The central mass of the Sun will shrink to a dense white dwarf.
-Finally, it will dim, stop shining, and become a brown dwarf.
+Finally, it will dim, stop shining, and become a black dwarf.